MelkoCollective/CDL_2020/Project_4_Ising_Annealer/Business_Application.md

 Airlines generate flight schedules twice a year, one per season with transitions at daylight savings time to accommodate for seasonal demand and market adjustments.

 Trip Generation creates routes using the aircraft routing for assigning to pilots and flight attendants during the Trip Assignment process.
 The complexity grows with an increasing number of aircraft.
 A small fleet comprised of one or two jetliners is handled manually.
-However, at a fleet size of 10, the problem begins to require automation and optimization becomes necessary.
+However, at a fleet size of 10, the problem begins to require automation where optimization becomes necessary.